Faculty and Staff Directory » Tera JordanView Directory | Update Profile

 1. Family Communications and Relationships (HDFS 270) - Undergraduate

-- Yearly, fall and spring semesters.
-Asynchronous online or blended.
+- Yearly, fall semesters.
+Asynchronous online.
+Yearly, spring semesters: in-person/blended.

 - Odd years, summer session.
 Asynchronous online.